abcBHM/MD2odt/README.md

     * Table of contents
 * Syntax highlighting (all common languages)
 * Support for both local and remote images (PNG, JPG, GIF, BMP, SVG)
-* Support for templates – template is a regular ODF file with custom styles, front page, header, footer etc.
+* Support for templates – template is a regular ODF file with custom styles, front page, header, footer, etc.

 ## Example